 The HJM sits on an incredibly beautiful and peaceful surrounding.
 The buildings, lawn and graveyard are very well kept.
 We are all hoping HJM will become a historical place.
 The architecture of the temple is similar to the building techniques used in Japan using no nails.

-Vickie & Ernest, visiting from Gary, Indiana dropped by recently for a tour.
+Vickie & Ernest, visiting from Gary, Indiana took a tour of our temple & cemetery.
 They took the time to ask questions about HJM’s history and showed great interest in the temple’s architecture.
 They also expressed deep respect for the practices, customs and traditions of Buddhism.
 We hope to have them visit us again on their next trip to Hawaii!

 Photographer Sarah Anderson did a photo shoot of HJM in the spring of 2019.
 Her gorgeous photos have been used on our websites and publicity projects.
 If you ever need professional photography services, give Sarah a call!